personium/legacy-docs/en/software-developer/build_development_environment.md

                 proxy_hide_header X-Runtime;
     ```

-## Project registration in Eclipse
+## Project import in Eclipse
-Register personium-core and personium-engine as a project.
+Import personium-core and personium-engine as a project.
 1. Clone from the GitHub repository.
 https://github.com/personium/personium-core.git
 https://github.com/personium/personium-engine.git

-1. Register each as an Eclipse maven project.
+1. Import each as an Eclipse maven project.

 1. Create personium-unit-config.properties in each /src/main/resources.
 > The value of io.personium.core.es.cluster.name is the Elasticsearch config file (elasticsearch.yml)